 Stemming the loss of plant genetic resources

-Plant genetic diversity is threatened by “genetic erosion”, a term coined by scientists for the loss of individual genes and of combinations of genes, such as those found in locally adapted landraces.
-The main cause of genetic erosion, according to FAO’s State of the World’s Plant Genetic Resources for Food and Agriculture, is the replacement of local varieties by modern varieties.
-As old varieties in farmers’ fields are replaced by newer ones, genetic erosion frequently occurs because the genes found in the farmers’ varieties are not all contained in the modern variety.
-In addition, the sheer number of varieties is often reduced when commercial varieties are introduced into traditional farming systems.
+Plant genetic diversity is threatened by “genetic erosion”, a term coined by scientists to describe the loss of individual genes and of combinations of genes, such as those found in locally adapted landraces.
+The main cause of genetic erosion, according to FAO’s The State of the World’s Plant Genetic Resources for Food and Agriculture, is the replacement of local varieties by modern varieties.
+As old varieties in farmers’ fields are replaced by newer ones, genetic erosion frequently occurs, because the genes found in the farmers’ varieties are not all contained in the modern varieties.
+In addition, the introduction of commercial varieties into traditional farming systems often leads to a reduction in the number of varieties grown.
 Other causes of genetic erosion include the emergence of new pests, weeds and diseases, environmental degradation, urbanization and land clearing through deforestation and bush fires.

-Traditional efforts to counter this genetic erosion concentrated on conservation of seeds in crop genebanks (ex situ).
-Today, it has become clear that the best strategy combines ex situ conservation with on-the-ground (in situ) conservation by farmers in their agro-ecosystems and of crop wild relatives in, for example, areas protected for their environmental value.
+Traditional efforts to counter genetic erosion concentrated on the conservation of seeds in crop gene banks (ex situ).
+Today, it has become clear that the best strategy combines ex situ conservation with on-the-ground (in situ) conservation, i.e. conservation of crop varieties by farmers in their local agro-ecosystems and conservation of crop wild relatives in, for example, areas protected for their environmental value.

-While such mechanisms to conserve plant genetic diversity are vital, sustainable utilization of plant genetic resources is likewise essential.
-Plant genetic diversity increases options and provides insurance against future adverse conditions, such as extreme and variable environments.
-However, exploiting this potential requires the capacity to improve varieties through plant breeding as well as partnerships and networks that encompass all relevant stakeholders, ranging from farmers to researchers to gene bank managers.
-This integrated approach is fundamental to developing mechanisms that will enable farming systems to adapt to changes, such as climate change, and to meet future needs.
+While conserving plant genetic diversity through mechanisms of this kind is vital, sustainable utilization of plant genetic resources is also essential.
+Plant genetic diversity increases options and provides insurance against future problems (such as those associated with climate change).
+However, exploiting this potential requires the capacity to improve crop varieties through breeding.
+It also requires partnerships and networks that encompass all relevant stakeholders: from farmers to researchers to gene-bank managers.
+An integrated approach is fundamental to the development of mechanisms that will enable farming systems to adapt to future changes and meet future needs.

 Encompassing all components of biodiversity for food and agriculture